Overview - Wine & Cooking Under the Tuscan & Umbrian Sun

 Today's class we'll be cooking one of the following menus:

-Dinner tonight will be family-style tapas plates along with Chef Carla's delicious Pasta Carbonara, which you are encouraged to help her with!
-Dessert will be what we've made in class.
+Dinner tonight will be family-style tapas plates along with everything prepared today, which you are encouraged to help with, as family!

 Class 4 Is Our Traditional Pizza Night at the Villa!